JayeshKakkad-Rotoclear/Rotoclear-C-Pro-Docs/README.md

 Documentation is automatically deployed to GitHub Pages when changes are pushed to the `main` or `master` branch using GitHub Actions.

+The build process:
+1. Converts all Markdown files to HTML
+2. Applies custom styling and navigation
+3. Deploys to GitHub Pages

 ## Contributing

 To contribute to the documentation:

-1. Make your changes in the `docs/` directory
+1. Edit Markdown files in the `docs/` directory
-2. Test locally with `mkdocs serve`
+2. Test locally with `python build.py && cd site && python -m http.server 8000`
 3. Commit and push to the repository
-4. GitHub Actions will automatically deploy your changes
+4. GitHub Actions will automatically build and deploy your changes

-## License

-Copyright © 2025 Rotoclear

 ## Tech Stack

+- **Python & Markdown** - Content format
-- **MkDocs** - Static site generator
+- **Custom Build Script** - Static site generation
-- **Material for MkDocs** - Theme
+- **HTML/CSS/JavaScript** - Front-end
 - **GitHub Pages** - Hosting
 - **GitHub Actions** - CI/CD automation